2 Principles of Data Visualization

 geom_col()

-Note in Figure 2.10 that the y axis range has been automatically updated, going from 0 to 40 to account for the different geom.
+Notice in Figure 2.9 that the y-axis range has been automatically updated, going from 0 to 40 to account for the different geom.

-Figure 2.10: The data as a bar chart
+Figure 2.9: The life expectancy data as a bar chart

-As you can see, the difference between a line chart and a bar chart isn’t as great as the Excel chart-type picker might have us think.
-Both can have the same underlying properties (namely, putting years on the x axis and life expectancies on the y axis).
+As you can see, the difference between a line chart and a bar chart isn’t as great as the Excel chart-type picker might have you believe.
+Both can have the same underlying properties (namely, years on the x-axis and life expectancies on the y-axis).
 They simply use different geometric objects to visually represent the data.

-Before we return to the drought data visualization, let’s look at a few additional layers that can help us can alter the bar chart.
-Say we want to change the color of the bars.
+Before we return to the drought data visualization, let’s look at a few additional layers you can use to alter the bar chart.
+Say you want to change the color of the bars.
 In the grammar of graphics approach to chart-making, this means mapping some variable to the aesthetic property of fill.
-(Slightly confusingly, the aesthetic property of color would, for a bar chart, change only the outline of each bar).
-In the same way that we mapped year to the x axis and lifeExp to the y axis, we can map fill to a variable, such as year:
+(For a bar chart, the aesthetic property of color would change only the outline of each bar.)
+In the same way that you mapped year to the x-axis and lifeExp to the y-axis, you can map fill to a variable, such as year:

 ggplot(